Importing data

 Finding Load Sets

 A list of Load Sets for a given type of data can usually be found close to the view where the import process was started.
-Click a Load Set in the list to open the importer and continue mapping, edit the data set or undo the import.
+Click a Load Set in the list to open the importer and continue mapping or cancel the import.

 The management of Locations in the system is done in the Administration section.
 All related Load Sets can be found in the tab next to the list of Locations.